 My Mom’s Story

-It was Mom’s job to visit folks who had bought new appliances from the Public Utilities Commission and teach them how to use them.
-(Wouldn’t it be nice to have that service now, instead of only receiving a book you have to search through just to find the instructions in your language?)
-Mom also had a radio show on the local station, sharing recipes and homemaking tips.
-I believe this recipe may have been from that era as it had ingredients typical to the period – including margarine.
+It was Mom’s job to visit folks who had bought new appliances from the shop in order to help them learn how to use them.
+Mom also had a show on the local radio station, sharing recipes and homemaking tips.
+I believe this Oatmeal Raisin Muffins recipe may have been from that era as it had ingredients typical to the period – including margarine.
 Back then, margarine was believed to be a healthier alternative to butter!
 It’s hard to imagine that now.

 Adapting My Mom’s Recipe for Oatmeal Raisin Muffins

-I remember Mom making these Oatmeal Raisin Muffins and they were one of my favourites.
-So, I had a play with the recipe to make it a little healthier without losing its originality.
+I remember Mom making these Oatmeal Raisin Muffins; they were one of my favourite muffins as a child.
+So, I challenged myself to make it a little healthier without losing its originality.
 The first step was to replace the margarine.
 I did try using melted butter but in the end I found that mild olive oil (not extra virgin) was the alternative I preferred.
 I also reduced the sugar and salt and added a little bit more spice.
-Less sugar + more spice=healthier muffins that still taste amazing!
+Less sugar + more spice = healthier muffins that still taste amazing!

-I love working with recipes like this because it makes me feel close to my Mom, who has been gone for ten years now, and who I miss like crazy.
+I love working with recipes like this because it makes me feel close to my Mom, who has been gone for seventeen years now, and who I miss like crazy.
 She loved cooking and entertaining and was great fun to be with in the kitchen.
 She was also very into healthy eating so I know she wouldn’t have minded me making the changes that I have.
-The muffins still tastes just as I remember it when Mom made them.
+The muffins still taste just as I remember them.

-Mom used to get a few more muffins per batch than I do (muffins were smaller back in the day).
-However I find that the batter is absolutely perfect for 12 muffins and as all my muffin pans have 12 cups it works out just right.
-For UK readers, I’m referring to a larger ‘American’ muffin pan here – if you are using pans without the deeper cups you will have more muffins but you should reduce the baking time slightly.
+Mom used to get a few more muffins per batch of Oatmeal Raisin Muffins than I do (muffins were generally smaller back then).
+However I find that the batter is absolutely perfect for 12 large muffins.
+For UK readers, I’m referring to a larger ‘American’ muffin pan here – this is the one I use.
+If you are using pans with smaller cups you will have more muffins.
+In which case, you should reduce the baking time slightly.

 Old Fashioned Oatmeal Raisin Muffins – Printable Recipe